-Each month, an Everitt Newsletter and school calendar is sent home.
+Each month, an Everitt Newsletter including school calendar is available in an on-line or printed version.
 Reading the newsletter and placing the calendar somewhere in your home as a reference will be helpful.
 Please read all newsletters and notices that are sent home.

 Children should not be depended on to accurately repeat a message from a parent to the teacher or principal.
 Messages to the teacher or school office should always be in writing.
 Remember to include the child's's full name and your full name (since they may be different from each other).
 If you request a telephone call from a staff member, he/she will attempt to return your call the same day or within 24 hours.
 When families have Caller ID, it is more difficult to contact you because the staff uses an unpublished number that is blocked by your phone system.
 Our office telephone lines are often in use with incoming calls.
 Please be patient.
 If you have not received a call, it is possible that all lines were busy.